Project Length Custom Length

 This gemstone Is harvested during low tides along the shores of Madagascar.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Ocean Jasper
+Bead Glossary Gemstones Ocean Jasper

 OJIME